New User Tutorial

 example of a study with a restricted access note

 When you find a study that you wish to download, you will see a variety of download links on the study home page that enable you to download individual documentation files, or application-specific bundles (at either the study or dataset level).
 The "Quick Download" button provides multiple options on mouse over.

 Before downloading the data, you may want to do two things to assure that the study meets your needs.

-Click on the "View study description" link and carefully review the description of the study.
+Review the description of the study.
 This may include important information about file formats and other unique characteristics of the data.

-Click on the "Browse documentation files" link and view the documentation files, including the codebook.
+View the documentation files, including the codebook.